ioccc-src/winner/faq.md

 <div id="faq5_3">
 <div id="report_web_problem">
-### FAQ 5.3: How may I report an IOCCC web site problem?
+### FAQ 5.3: How may I report an IOCCC website problem?
 </div>
 </div>

-If you discover a problem with the IOCCC web site that is related to a particular IOCCC entry, please see [FAQ 5.1](#report_bug) for information about reporting a bug in an IOCCC entry, and see [FAQ 5.2](#fix_an_entry) for information on how to submit a fix to an IOCCC entry.
+If you discover a problem with the IOCCC website that is related to a particular IOCCC entry, please see [FAQ 5.1](#report_bug) for information about reporting a bug in an IOCCC entry, and see [FAQ 5.2](#fix_an_entry) for information on how to submit a fix to an IOCCC entry.

-If you discover a problem with the IOCCC web site (such as a broken link, which may or may not be specific to a particular IOCCC entry) that is **not related to a particular IOCCC entry**, the best way you can help is to submit a fix to the IOCCC web site.
-See [FAQ 5.4](#fix_web_site) for information on submitting fixes to the IOCCC web site.
+If you discover a problem with the IOCCC website (such as a broken link, which may or may not be specific to a particular IOCCC entry) that is **not related to a particular IOCCC entry**, the best way you can help is to submit a fix to the IOCCC website.
+See [FAQ 5.4](#fix_web_site) for information on submitting fixes to the IOCCC website.

-If you do not have a IOCCC web site fix, and just wish to report a general IOCCC web site problem, we ask that you first look at the [IOCCC issues](https://github.com/ioccc-src/winner/issues) to see if the problem has already been reported.
+If you do not have a IOCCC website fix, and just wish to report a general IOCCC website problem, we ask that you first look at the [IOCCC issues](https://github.com/ioccc-src/winner/issues) to see if the problem has already been reported.
 If it has been reported, feel free to add a comment to the issue.
 If you do not find an it